Tips on improving your credit score.

 The good news is that it’s possible to manage debt successfully and even work towards improving your credit score.

 Here are some tips:

 Check your credit records at all credit bureaus.
 South Africans are entitled to one free report per year after which additional reports can be attained at a small fee.
-It is important to check the information that the various credit bureaus have on record of you to ensure they are up to date and accurate.
+It is important to check the information that the various credit bureaus have on record of you to ensure its up to date.

 If you don’t use it, lose it

 Re-assess your monthly spending and reduce your credit limits accordingly.
 If you notice that you are spending on items, which you can cut down on, do so and close any retail accounts you no longer use.

 Stability and a higher score go hand in hand